 But after 15 years of real estate investing, I’ve had a change of heart.
-And no, it’s not from those puppy dog eyes (pet or human!), but because I have come to see pets as a potential income source for my properties.
+And no, it’s not from those puppy dog eyes (pet or human!); it’s because I have come to see pets as a potential income source for my properties.

 Reduced Vacancy Time

 Time is money in rental management, and the longer my property sits vacant, the less money it makes.
 The majority of rental properties are advertised as “no pets,” according to rental search data from Zillow.
-This correlates with rental search data from my own software’s database, which found that 27 percent of rental properties in the U.S. advertise “Pets OK,” compared with 73 percent U.S. rental properties advertised as “No Pets,”—based on a sample size of 61,790 units*.
+(1) This correlates with rental search data from my own software’s database, which found that 27 percent of rental properties in the U.S. advertise “pets OK,” compared with 73 percent advertised as “no pets”—based on a sample size of 61,790 units.
+(2)

 This research indicates that there is a shortage of pet-friendly properties compared to the number of renters seeking pet-friendly housing.
 By allowing pets at your rental, you open your tenant pool and increase the desirability of your rental.
 This leads to shorter vacancy times between tenants.